EC Position Descriptions

 - Serve as a liaison and bring the student perspective to an ASHA committee.

 - Work with and be mentored by members of the ASHA Board of Directors.

-- Attend the annual ASHA Convention and/or 2-4 in-person meetings at the National Office.
+- Attend the annual ASHA Convention and/or 2-4 in-person or virtual meetings at the National Office.
 Opportunities to attend additional meetings and/or conferences may also be offered.
-Subject to change due to COVID-19 restrictions.
+Subject to change.